MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-ha/aks-ha-content.md

 Many components and Azure services are used in the multi-region AKS reference architecture.
 Only those with uniqueness to this multi-cluster architecture are listed below.
 For the remaining, please reference the [AKS Baseline architecture](/azure/architecture/reference-architectures/containers/aks/secure-baseline-aks).

 - **Multiple clusters / multiple regions** Multiple AKS clusters are deployed, each in a separate Azure region.
 During normal operations, network traffic is routed between all regions.
 If one region becomes unavailable, traffic is routed to a region closest to the user who issued the request.
-- **Azure Front Door** Azure Front door is used to load balance and route traffic to each AKS cluster in the configuration.
+- **Azure Front Door** Azure Front door is used to load balance and route traffic to each AKS cluster.
 Azure Front Door allows for layer seven global routing, both of which are required for this reference architecture.
 - **Azure Application Gateway** Each cluster in the solution is configured with an Azure Application Gateway instance sitting in front of it.
 These components are configured as the back ends for the Azure Front Door instance.
 The cluster networking configuration is fully detailed later in this document.
 - **DNS** Azure DNS resolves the Azure Front Door requests to the IP address associated with Application Gateway.
-- **Key store** Azure Key Vault is provisioned in each region.
+- **Key store** Azure Key Vault is provisioned in each region for storing sensitive values and keys.
 - **Container registry** The container images for the workload are stored in a managed container registry.
-There's a single instance.
-Geo-replication for Azure Container Registry is enabled.
-It will automatically replicate images to the selected Azure regions and provide continued access to images even if a region is experiencing an outage.
+In this architecture, a single Azure Container Registry is used for all Kubernetes instances in the cluster.
+Geo-replication for Azure Container Registry enables replicating images to the selected Azure regions and providing continued access to images even if a region is experiencing an outage.

 ## Design considerations

 Consider the following items when designing a multi-region AKS deployment.

+### Azure subscription

+This reference architecture is split across several resource groups in a single subscription.
+This is to replicate the fact that many organizations will split certain responsibilities into specialized subscriptions (e.g. regional hubs/vwan in a Connectivity subscription and workloads in landing zone subscriptions).
+We expect you to explore this reference architecture within a single subscription, but when you implement this cluster at your organization, you will need to take what you've learned here and apply it to your expected subscription and resource group topology (such as those offered by the Cloud Adoption Framework.)
+This single subscription, multiple resource group model is for simplicity of demonstration purposes only.

 ### Cluster design

 This reference architecture uses two cloud design patterns.
-[Geographical Node (geodes)](/azure/architecture/patterns/geodes), where any region can service any request, and [Deployment Stamps](/azure/architecture/patterns/deployment-stamp) where the multiple copies of an application component are deployed from a single source (deployment template).
+[Geographical Node (geodes)](/azure/architecture/patterns/geodes), where any region can service any request, and [Deployment Stamps](/azure/architecture/patterns/deployment-stamp) where  multiple independent copies of an application or application component are deployed from a single source (deployment template).

 **Geographical Node pattern considerations:**